Best Mattresses & Pillows For Migraines

 During prodrome phase, many sufferers experience an aura characterized by visual phenomena, vision loss, or uncontrollable jerking movements before or during a migraine.

 A migraine attack usually lasts from 4 to 72 hours, if not treated.
 During a migraine, you can experience throbbing or pulsing pain, typically both sides of the head, rather than isolated to one side.
 Nausea and vomiting may occur, and you can become more sensitive to light, sound, even touch or smell.
-Following the migraine, a period called the post-drome stage occurs, in which you emptied, completely exhausted, and even confused for up to a day.

 The exact cause of migraines is poorly understood, though researchers suggest genetics and environmental factors may have a role in the physiology of the disease.
 Though the underlying cause of migraines is unknown, there are several common triggers: